 What you shouldn’t do is make assumptions.
 That is what happens with many companies that have started their social media accounts without a clear direction.
 Seeking the truth behind those next parts of the article will lead you down a path– either to one where you are going to determine what you can adjust to, or what you don’t.
-Anyway, keep in mind that you will leave your business open for much better opportunities when you have a plan, and you will no longer be preventing your company from enjoying Social Media exposure.
+Anyway, keep in mind that you will leave your business open for much better opportunities when you have a plan, and you will no longer be preventing your company from enjoying social media exposure.
+When advertising campaigns are done correctly, long-term benefits justify short-term costs.
 A balance between paid and organic is the key to finding a sweet spot for social media success.

 Rarely Mentioned Social Media Advertising Statistics That Paint the Clear Picture

 Although TV commercials are not fading away, 2019 is the first year when digital ad spend surpassed traditional advertising.
 The opportunities that Social Platforms offer to their users are ideal for advertisements.
 Research has shown that over 50% of people are using Facebook daily (more than two hours a day, on average), but only 39% of them watch Television.
 That is what encouraged many marketers to invest their dollars into Social Media rather than TV commercials.
 Budget flexibility is also helping with this.

 According to eMarketer.com research, the Total amount spent on Digital Advertising in the US will grow 19% to $129.34 billion this year, which is 54.2% of estimated total US ad spending.